Jan 14 • 2 min read

-What if you discovered a material so stable that water, acids, sunlight, heat, and even time barely affect it?
+What if you discovered a material so stable that water, acids, sunlight or heat can’t react with it

 That’s exactly what happened to chemist Roy Plunkett, who wasn’t trying to invent anything revolutionary.
 He was simply searching for a safer refrigerator gas.
 One morning, he grabbed a cylinder filled with a cold, compressed chemical.
 But when he opened the valve…